Staff

 Lauren LaLonde (she/her)

-Lauren joined MIRC in January of 2022, and is a Legal Assistant for the Unaccompanied Children’s Team in Kalamazoo, MI.
+Lauren joined MIRC in January of 2022, and is a Supervising Program Coordinator for the Unaccompanied Children’s Team in Grand Rapids, MI.
 She recently graduated from Western Michigan University with a double major in Spanish and Political Science.
 She first worked at MIRC as an intern in 2018, before studying abroad for the following year in Cuba and New Zealand.
 Lauren is passionate about immigrant rights, and working to support immigrants in her community.
 In her free time, she enjoys traveling, reading, and skydiving.
 She is proficient in Spanish.

 Lexi Andre (she/her)